Public has successfully merged the concepts of investing and a social network.

 Choosing to reinvest dividends could be a wise choice for some.
 When you reinvest your dividends, you will purchase fractional shares, or as Public calls it, “slices” of a share.

 Fractional shares operate just like full shares.
 You even receive dividends from fractional shares as long as the company offers dividends.

 The choice to reinvest or withdraw dividends really depends on your situation and financial goals.
 For many who are near retirement or those wanting to supplement their income, they may opt to withdraw their dividends.

 However, in order to capture the benefits of compound interest, it may be beneficial to reinvest your dividends.
-When reinvesting dividends over the long term, an investor can augment the value of their portfolio significantly.
+When reinvesting dividends over the long term, an investor can grow the value of their portfolio significantly.

 People love investing in the stock market for a number of reasons.
 One reason is certainly dividend payments.

 Like a few other brokerages such as Robinhood, Public allows users to choose what happens with dividend payments.
-Users can choose one of the following options: